 Use the body condition scoring system

-You should feed your dog for their ideal weight, which isn’t necessarily their current one.
+You should feed your dog according to their ideal weight, which isn’t necessarily their current one.
 The body condition scoring system is used by vets to determine whether your dog is underweight, ideal or overweight.
 If your dog is anything but ideal then we recommend you make changes to your dog’s diet.